alexyuly/ViewScript-Runtime/README.md

 _Use this to..._

-- hold temporary state while a component is active;
+- Keep state while a component is active
-- store values in memory while an app is running;
+- Have context while an app is running
-- save and load data from external persistent storage.
+- Save and load data from persistent storage

 🐣 Have **children**, by creating component instances and passing properties to them.